-I am an inTer-aCtive artist, Transmedia writer and poet, making interactive theatre and site-specific Installation.
+I am an inTer-aCtive artist, poet and Transmedia writer making interactive theatre and site-specific Installation.
 My recent work is immersive, exploring the juxtaposition and conflicts of new technologies with the ‘natural world’, utilising augmented reality, text, video, photography, animation and the Web.

 I am currently working on ‘Coffee Justice’ an innovative environmental art project exploring, producing and distributing stories of food justice from the mouths of those impacted on by food poverty, and from those working for global food justice.
 It begins with a development project investigating the use of augmented reality as part of the dining experience.
 For more information about this and my other projects check out my events page or social media.